Jix0u/CmdSpaceOX/README.md

 Bad posture and the lack of exercise in the pandemic

 ## How we built it
-Using Python scripts and Mediapipe API to track hand gestures and hand location.
-Then used pyautogui to mouve mouse with the calculated values.
-Then use Electron and React for the App interface and Microsoft Azure for Speech Recognition.
+Used Python scripts and Mediapipe API to track hand gestures and hand location.
+Made customize data using the KNN-model and trained the webcam.
+Then used pyautogui to move mouse with the calculated position values.
+Used Electron and React for the App interface and Microsoft Azure for Speech Recognition.

+## What we learned
+Mediapipe API is a great tool!
+Everyone is try it out sometime.